sulphatet/blogtest/README.md

 ```

 In this code, we've defined a string, an integer, and a boolean.
-Printing them one by one is simple, but what about combining them?
+Printing them one by one is straightforward, but what about combining them?

 **Here's an exercise:** Try to print a single, descriptive sentence using all three variables above, like this: